noaione/yuusha-shoukan-ln/sources/v10/chapter5x1.md

 Realm?]

 [That’s what I think... but it will be difficult.
-Things that have been built for a really long time is unlikely to change...Well, that’s unless Kuromueina finally takes her throne as the leader of the Demon Realm, but that’s not going to happen, right?]
+Things that have been built for a really long time is unlikely to change...
+Well, that’s unless Kuromueina finally takes her throne as the leader of the Demon Realm, but that’s not going to happen, right?]